 Car and Van Pool.
 A car and van pool program could positively affect congestion.
 Over 90 percent of responses indicated such a program could have at least a modest, if not significant effect on congestion and could provide an alternative to using public transit.
-Keys are in how the program is set up.
 Important program features would be to allow for different work schedules, provide convenient parking, and a guaranteed ride home for emergencies or unexpected work schedule changes.